Numerical Simulations of the Nonlinear Quantum Vacuum in the Heisenberg-Euler Weak-Field Expansion: Conclusion and outlook

+Of paramount significance is the dispersion relation, lying at the heart of the algorithm, which ensures stability throughout the frequency spectrum and moreover creates an imaginary part that annihilates nonphysical modes.
+Furthermore, the linear vacuum-like behavior of the dispersion relation for a large frequency range is an essential ingredient.

+A good agreement with analytical results is achieved by making use of high discretization orders of the numerical scheme and high expansion orders of the effective Heisenberg--Euler model.
+The computational cost scales strongly with the number of lattice points but weakly with the discretization orders of the scheme and the expansion orders of the Heisenberg--Euler model.
+The impact of the discretization order on the computational cost, however, does become relevant in 3D with increasing \textit{MPI} communication required in order to transfer spatial derivative data.
+Making use of high discretization orders and their favorable dispersion relations facilitates the use of comparably small lattices to accurately model the involved waves.
+Nonetheless, for high-frequency pulses the required grid resolutions can become unfeasible.

+There are facilities constructed with the purpose to detect vacuum birefringence \cite{Zavattinietal2012,Cadeneetal2014}.
+The goal is to provide a tool for experimentalists to second their setups with simulation data.
+While vacuum birefringence effects in 2D are simulated in a parallel project, even the employed cluster computing system does not provide enough computing power to for such simulations in 3D as a consequence of the small probe wavelengths required to enhance the effect, c.f.
+Equation \eqref{eq:Pflip}.

+Ideas are being developed in order to overcome the obstacle of extremely large 3D grids.
+One promising, ongoing, and important project is on multi-scale simulation capability.
+This research is intended to pave the way for a dynamical grid, adapting its resolution regionally on the fly and on demand in order to reduce the computational load, while at the same time maximizing the accuracy in important spatial regions.
+An adaptive grid is particularly suited for the prominent low-frequency pump pulse and high-frequency probe pulse setup to detect vacuum nonlinearities, where the computational load can in principle be dramatically reduced.

-The scope of the code is far-reaching.
-The main purpose of the present paper is to introduce the simulation algorithm and to prove its validity.
-As a proven solver of the Heisenberg-Euler dynamics its usefulness in today's strong-field QED research is indisputable.
-Not only the high-energy, low-intensity regime employed in particle accelerators, but also the low-energy, high-intensity regime might be a path towards new physics \cite{Gies2008}.
-As the quantum fluctuations in the vacuum theoretically consist of all existing particles, it may also serve as a portal to new physics \cite{Karbsteinetal2019}.
+\if false The scope of the code is far-reaching.
+The main purpose of the present paper is to introduce the numerical scheme and to prove its validity at the hand of cross-checked and further simulation results.
+As a proven solver of the Heisenberg--Euler dynamics its usefulness in today's strong-field QED research is indisputable. \fi \if false Not only the high-energy, low-intensity regime employed in particle accelerators, but also the low-energy, high-intensity regime might be a path towards new physics \cite{Gies2008}.
+As the quantum fluctuations in the vacuum theoretically consist of all existing particles, it may also serve as a portal to new physics \cite{Karbsteinetal2019}. \fi

-As a use case it is planned to conduct a characterization of strong pulses by propagating probe pulses through them and analyzing the asymptotic states of the latter.
-These reveal information about the pump frequency via harmonic generation on the one hand and about the polarization and field strength via polarization flipping of the probe on the other hand, as has been shown in the present work.
-This non-invasive approach is to ultimately subside detector material where intensities become too high.